-If you’re building a PC, you might be on the hunt for the best budget PC case.
+If you’re building a PC, you might look for the best budget PC case.

 So look no further for the best budget PC case, because we’ve picked 10 for you to choose from.

 Making sure you get the best budget PC case is crucial to building the best computer.
-It needs to have space for all your internal components, plus it should open up easily to let you tinker around.
-Most importantly, it needs to provide adequate airflow to keep your PC from overheating.
+It needs the space for all your core components, plus it should open up easily and let you tinker around.
+And, you need to be able to upgrade it if you decide to do that.

 To help you find the right one, we’ll break down what goes into a good case.
 We’ll also share why each of our top picks should earn your consideration.

 When buying the best budget PC case, you may want to pick the first one you see that fits your needs.
 But since you’re here, that means that’s not good enough for you.
-To make sure we’re giving you the actual best budget PC case, we’ve provided you will some top-notch expert reviews.
+To make sure we’re giving you the actual best budget PC case, we’ve gone to both expert and amateur reviews.

-Experts from sites such as Tom’s Hardware and Tech Radar are deeply experienced with PC cases of all varieties.
+Experts from places such as Tom’s Hardware and Tech Radar are deeply experienced with PC cases of all varieties.
 There are two main benefits of going to sites like these.
-One is that they hold years of expertise, and know that an inexpensive case can often do the job of one 10 times its price.
-They also have the resources to try out multiple options.
+One is that they hold years of expertise, and know that a case that’s less than $50 can often do the job of one 10 times its price.
+They also have the resources to try out multiple cases.

 We’ve listed our choices for the best budget PC case here for you to consider.
 We’ve included them in alphabetical order.

-Much like the AeroCool, the Cooler Master MasterBox Pro 5 RGB ATX Mid-Tower has a lot of aesthetic bonuses.
+Much like the AeroCool, the Cooler Master MasterBox Pro 5 RGB ATX Mid-Tower has a lot of aesthetic bonuses for under $100.

-However, with a tempered glass side panel rather than an acrylic one, it’s a bit higher quality.
-This case offers more flexibility, with multiple SSD mounts and the ability to support mini-ITX, micro ATX, ATX, or E-ATX motherboards.
+However, with a tempered glass side rather than an acrylic one, it’s a bit higher quality.
+There’s a lot of flexibility inside the case, such as the ability to put SSDs wherever you need them.
 You can also place up to four fans and use water cooling.
-Unfortunately though, it lacks any exhaust vents in the top of the case.

-The darkFlash Phantom Black ATX Mid-Tower may not have the name recognition of brands like Cooler Master, but it does have a lot of style!
-Six pre-installed fans with programmable RGB lights keep your components cool in more ways than one.
+The darkFlash Phantom Black ATX Mid-Tower may not have the name recognition of the CORSAIR towers above, but it does have a lot of style!
+Six pre-installed fans that have programmable RGB lights keep your components cool in more ways than one.

 This one isn’t the largest case, either, but the tempered glass construction lets you enjoy the lights inside and easily see your components without opening the case.

 NZXT makes high-quality cases and is one of the favorites of Tom’s Hardware.
-The H510 is no different.
+The H700i is no different.
 This PC case is entirely steel, with tempered glass windows for extra durability.

+You can remotely control the RGB lights and fans within, changing the settings on the fly.
 A new cable management system and noise reduction both help make this a user-friendly PC case.
-This sleek and stylish case will look good on any desk, especially with multiple color options.
+This sleek and stylish case will look good on any desk, especially with four color options.

 If you previously checked out the darkFlash Phantom Black, you may think this case is giving you deja vu.
 However, Rosewill’s Cullinan V500 RGB Mid Tower is certainly its own beast.
 Rosewill is a long-trusted name in computer components.